-CFL is seeking dedicated funding for an overhaul of the outdated technology used to run the licensure system, transforming it into a web-based system consistent with current best practices.
+CFL is seeking dedicated funding for a one-time overhaul of the outdated technology used to run the educational licensure and related data system, transforming it into a web-based system consistent with current best practices.
+This will result in more satisfied educators, assist in removing barriers to recruiting teachers and administrators, and allow parents and caregivers easy on-line access to public information about teachers, administrators, and schools.